$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

-Unfortunately, the Grothendieck six functors formalism is harder to be discovered in this non $\A^1$-invariant setting.
-It seems that the localization property does not hold, which consists of the following two conditions for a strict closed immersion $i$ of fs log schemes with its open complement $j$: \begin{itemize} \item The induced sequence $j_\sharp j^*\to \id \to i_*i^*$ is a cofiber sequence, \item $i_*$ is fully faithful. \end{itemize} If we have such a property, then $i^*$ has to be an equivalence whenever $i$ is a thickening.
-However, Hodge cohomology is not nil-invariant, which is strong evidence against the localization property.
-Without the localization property, the Grothendieck six functors formalism remains obscure.
+Unfortunately, the Grothendieck six-functor formalism is unknown in this non $\A^1$-invariant setting.
+One of the main obstacles is that the localization property does not hold, which consists of the following two conditions for a strict closed immersion $i$ of fs log schemes with its open complement $j$: \begin{itemize} \item The induced sequence $j_\sharp j^*\to \id \to i_*i^*$ is a cofiber sequence, \item $i_*$ is fully faithful. \end{itemize} If we have such a property, then $i^*$ has to be an equivalence whenever $i$ is a thickening.
+However, topological Hochschild homology is not nil-invariant, which disproves the localization property.
+It is an interesting question to determine which parts of the Grothendieck six-functor formalism remain valid in the non $\A^1$-invariant setting.